Nursery - Willow Class.

 In cases of sickness or diarrhoea please keep them off Nursery until 48 hours after the last “episode”.

-Please keep the Nursery staff informed of any medical concerns that you have about your child.
+Please keep the staff in Willow Class informed of any medical concerns that you have about your child.

 The County Council would like to draw your attention to the fact that it only insures against injury caused to children as a result of negligence of the Authority, its servants or agents and does not insure to pay compensation following an injury suffered by a pupil.
 It is the responsibility of the parent to arrange and pay premiums for Personal Accident Insurance they require in respect of any injury caused or suffered by their child.
 Personal Accident Insurance is available through your usual broker.